-The Church is committed to embedding child safety and wellbeing in its organisational leadership, governance, and culture to ensure the safety and holistic wellbeing of all children involved in its children's ministry programs, activities, and events.
-The Church takes child protection and safety seriously and therefore has policies and procedures in place which seek to safeguard children from harm including emotional, physical, neglect, and sexual abuse.
-The Church will not tolerate any form of child abuse or sexual exploitation.
+The Church will uphold the following principles to safeguard children and vulnerable persons and to ensure legislative requirements are met.
+The Church is committed to the safety and holistic wellbeing of all children involved in its events.
+The Church takes child protection and safety seriously and therefore has policies and procedures in place to safeguard children from harm including emotional, physical, neglect and sexual abuse.
+The Church will not tolerate any form of child abuse or sexual exploitation